 "RoboCop must save the President and First Gentleman from an assassiantion plot hatched by Dr. Mallardo, Chip Chayken, and Pudface Morgan."

-On this day in 2000, Dark Angel aired "Prodigy."
-This served as the fifth episode of the program's first season, and here's the plot summary as provided by IMDB.com:
+On this day in 2000 (in the U.S.), Dark Angel aired "Prodigy."
+Officially, this served as the fifth episode of the program's first season, and here's the plot summary as provided by IMDB.com:

 "Max and Donald Lydecker are taken hostages at a convention.
 Logan decides to trade himself as a hostage for all the women.
 Max decides to stay and ends up helping Logan when the terrorists push him off the roof of the building.
 She also does the unexpected when she saves Lydecker from being shot in the head."